 Historically, we have relied on GE to manage certain aspects of our operations and provide us certain services, the costs of which have historically been either allocated or directly billed to us.
 Historical costs for such services may not necessarily reflect the actual expenses we would have incurred, or will incur, as an independent company.
 In connection with the Spin-Off, we entered into the Separation and Distribution Agreement with GE as well as other agreements with GE, including a Transition Services Agreement, a Tax Matters Agreement, an Employee Matters Agreement, a Trademark License Agreement and Intellectual Property Cross License Agreements, as described in "Certain Relationships and Related Transactions, and Director Independence."
-We generally expect to be able to utilize GE's services for a transitional period following the Spin-Off before we replace these services over time with services supplied either internally or by third parties may vary from the historical costs directly billed and allocated to us for the same services.
+We generally expect to be able to utilize GE's services for a transitional period following the Spin-Off before we replace these services over time with services supplied either internally or by third parties.
+The expenses for the services we will receive from GE initially and then internally or by third parties may vary from the historical costs directly billed and allocated to us for the same services.
 We will face challenges as we transition to becoming a stand-alone public company, including the establishment of new functions that were previously provided by GE.
 Addressing the needs that arise from becoming a stand-alone company will require significant resources, including time and attention from our senior management and others throughout the Company.
 We will continue to monitor potential separation dis-synergies, as we may lose the benefit of the scale and buying power of GE, and we anticipate incurring one-time costs associated with creating our own capabilities.